Series A Readiness

 Series A Preparation Timeline

 Proper Series A preparation takes 3-6 months minimum.
 Trying to compress this timeline often leads to problems: incomplete data rooms, unclean books, and metrics that cannot withstand scrutiny.
-Here is a realistic timeline for preparing your company for Series A. Starting early is essential.
-The companies that raise quickly have typically been preparing for months.
-They have established investor relationships, cleaned up their financials, and refined their metrics over an extended period.
-Fundraising success is rarely accidental—it is the result of deliberate preparation.
+Here is a realistic timeline for preparing your company for Series A.

 Getting Started

-If you are planning to raise a Series A in the next 6-12 months, start preparing now.
-The steps you take today will determine your outcome when you walk into investor meetings.
 Begin by assessing your current state.
 Calculate your key metrics—know your numbers cold.
 Review your cap table for accuracy and issues.
 Check your runway—do you have 12+ months to prepare and raise?
 Consider engaging a fractional CFO if you do not have finance leadership.
-The guides linked throughout this article provide detailed coverage of each topic.
-Invest the time now to prepare thoroughly.
-Your future fundraising self will thank you.

 Key Takeaways

-• Series A investors want proof of product-market fit, repeatable growth, and viable unit economics—not just promising metrics.
+- •Series A investors want proof of product-market fit, repeatable growth, and viable unit economics—not just promising metrics.

-• Clean books are essential.
+- •Clean books are essential.
 Start cleaning up your financials 4-6 months before you plan to raise.

-• Build your data room early and keep it organized.
+- •Build your data room early and keep it organized.
 A well-organized data room accelerates due diligence.

-• Know your metrics inside and out.
+- •Know your metrics inside and out.
 Investors will stress-test them—be ready to explain every number.

-• Your cap table tells a story.
+- •Your cap table tells a story.
 Make sure it is accurate, documented, and free of issues.

-• Transparency builds trust.
+- •Transparency builds trust.
 Address problems proactively rather than hoping they will not be discovered.

 Frequently Asked Questions